 Excel VBA Clear Contents

-In excel adding the data and deleting the data in common routine task.
-Sometimes we delete single cell value, sometimes many cells values and sometime we may require to delete the entire worksheet content as well.
+In excel, adding the data and deleting the data is a common routine task.
+Sometimes we delete a single cell value, sometimes many cells values, and sometime we may require to delete the entire worksheet content as well.
 In this article, we will show you how to use the “Clear Contents” method in Excel VBA.
-In VBA we have many methods to do this like “Clear”, “Delete”, and “Clear Contents”.
+In VBA, we have many methods to do this like “Clear,” “Delete,” and “Clear Contents.”

-Now if I want to clear off from the cell A1 to C3 we need to first mention the range of cells using VBA RANGE object.
+Now, if I want to clear off from the cell A1 to C3, we need to first mention the range of cells using the VBA RANGE object.

-After mentioning the range of cells by using RANGE object we need to select the method “Clear” to clear off the mention the cell values.
+After mentioning the range of cells by using the RANGE object, we need to select the method “Clear” to clear off the mention of the cell values.

 This will clear off the mentioned cell values.

 Apart from the clear method, we can also use the “DELETE” method as well.

 This will delete the mentioned cell values, just like our clear method has done.

 If you want to delete all the cell’s data, then you can use VBA CELLS propertyVBA CELLS PropertyCells are cells of the worksheet, and in VBA, when we refer to cells as a range property, we refer to the same cells.
 In VBA concepts, cells are also the same, no different from normal excel cells. with a worksheet name.

 Both the above codes will delete the entire data of the worksheet “Sheet1”.
 It will delete the cell values right from the first cell to the last cell of the worksheet.